Dotori-muk: Serving

-Like other muk, dotori-muk is most commonly eaten in the form of dotori-muk-muchim, a side dish in which small chunks of dotori-muk are seasoned and mixed with other ingredients such as slivered carrots and scallions, garlic, soy sauce, sesame oil, red chili pepper powder, and sesame seeds.
+Like other muk, dotori-muk is most commonly eaten in the form of dotori-muk-muchim, a side dish in which small chunks of dotori-muk are seasoned and mixed with other ingredients such as slivered carrots and scallions, garlic, soy sauce, sesame oil, red chili powder, and sesame seeds.

 Muk-mari is also famous.
-In the Gujeuk neighbourhood of Daejeon, a "muk alley" took shape around the popular muk restaurant 'Grandma's House', which was founded in the late 1960s.
+In the Gujeuk neighbourhood of Daejeon, a "muk alley" took shape around the popular muk restaurant 'Grandma's House' founded in the late 1960s.
 At Expo '93 in Daejeon, Gujeuk dotori-muk was designated a representative local food and became nationally known.
-Muk Cooking made by a woman started attracting people's attention.
+Muk cooking made by a woman started attracting people's attention.
 In particular, Muk-mari is made of salted seaweed (chopped seaweed powder) with its rich texture and is made of dried acorn.